q-m/scrapyd-k8s/README.md

 2. Create the resources: `kubectl create -f kubernetes.yaml`

 You'll be able to talk to the `scrapyd-k8s` service on port `6800`.
+Note that some features require additional Kubernetes configuration (scheduling, joblogs).

 ### Local